"Previous contractor topped up our gas twice in 3 months. FC pressure-tested first, found the leak in the indoor coil, fixed it once - problem gone."

 A weakly cooling aircon usually isn't low on gas.
 It's leaking.
 We pressure-test the closed refrigerant loop before adding any gas, so you pay once and the fix lasts.
 R22 (legacy units) is priced at about $25 per pound; R32 and R410A vary by system size.
 If we find a leak, you'll get a flat quote for the repair before we add anything.

 Our technicians will show you exactly how to solve this permanently.
-Grab a cold drink.
+Whether you live in an HDB flat, condo, or landed property, the diagnostic process is the same.
 Let’s go through the steps together.

-Our team knows that most calls about weak cooling turn out to be a physical leak.
-Sealed refrigerant loops do not lose gas naturally.
-A tiny gap is usually letting the cool air escape.
+Our team knows that most calls about weak cooling turn out to be a physical refrigerant leak.
+Sealed refrigerant loops in Daikin, Mitsubishi, Panasonic, and other major brands do not lose gas naturally.
+A tiny gap in the copper pipework is usually letting the refrigerant escape.

 We have seen homeowners pay for a refill only to have the gas escape again within days.
 Vibration from everyday operation often loosens copper pipe connections over time.
 Topping up the system without finding that hole is a terrible waste of money.